Cocomelon Lane: Description

 Every episode of Cocomelon Lane begins with JJ singing "Imagine with Me" with all the Melon Patch Academy kids as JJ uses his ladybug light toy to imagine and play pretend with all of our friends.
 After playing pretend, each character sings "About To Do Something New" as every character learns about ABCs, 123s, shapes, colors, animals, nursery rhymes, music, singing, etc. Once the song was finished at the end of every episode of Cocomelon Lane, each character discusses about the things they've learned and the stuff they've experienced in the episode.

 Release

 Broadcast

 The first season of Cocomelon Lane premiered on Netflix on November 17, 2023.
 The second season premiered on Netflix on April 22, 2024.
 The third season premiered on Netflix on August 19, 2024, with a nursery rhyme special titled "Cocomelon Lane: The Nursery Rhyme Musical".
 The fourth season premiered on March 17, 2025, followed by the fifth on August 18, 2025.
+The sixth season premiered on December 1, 2025, followed by the seventh on April 20, 2026.